Sazzil/Opus-blog/README.md

 # My Blog site based on NextJs
- This site is devloped using the nextJs fundamentals
+ This site is devloped using the nextJs basic feature